Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 Paris Pass Card| ©ViajandoDescubre

-A third option to travel to Versailles from Paris is to take advantage of the entrance to the palace included in your Paris Pass.
+Another option to travel to Versailles from Paris is to **take advantage of the entrance to the palace included in your Paris Pass card.
 In this case you will not have to pay the entrance fee, but you will have to pay for the round trip and lunch.

-If you decide for this third option, I recommend you to download the app of the Palace of Versailles, so you can arrive with the necessary information to enjoy your visit (I tell you all about this app in tip number 7.
+If you decide to do this, I recommend you to download the app of the Palace of Versailles, so you can arrive with the necessary information to enjoy your visit (I tell you all about this app in tip number 7.
 Keep reading!).

 4. Decide before traveling the duration of your visit